 If the court accepts the affidavit and approves the settlement agreement, it will grant the divorce without holding a hearing.

 Once you have determined which type of divorce to file, assemble all the appropriate forms and take them to the clerk of court's office in the county where you wish to file.
 Each county requires a different number of copies, but keep at least one copy for your personal records.

 Nevada law requires the filing party to "serve" the documents on the non-filing spouse.
 "Service of process" can be accomplished through a third-party process server, sheriff's service, or mail.
 You can also publish notice in a local newspaper as a last resort, however, you must be able to show the court that you are unable to locate your spouse.

-Upon receipt of the documents, the defending spouse has 20 days under Nevada law to file one of the following responses:
+Upon receiving the documents, the responding spouse (referred to as the "defendant") has 20 days under Nevada law to file one of the following responses:

 If you and your spouse reach an agreement before the case moves forward, you can file a settlement agreement and present it to the court.
-In most cases, divorcing couples find they prefer deciding how to split up their property instead of having a judge decide on their behalf.
+In most cases, divorcing couples find they prefer deciding how to split up their property instead of having a judge decide how to divide property on their behalf.
+Nevada has a formula to help calculate child support.
 Settlement typically saves you money and allows you more control over your case.

-Under Nevada law, anyone filing an action for divorce, annulment, custody, or separate maintenance must file a Financial Disclosure Form, which lists your assets and debts.
-The form must be filed within 45 after service of the original Complaint and served on the other party.
+Under Nevada law, anyone filing for divorce, annulment, custody, or separate maintenance must complete a Financial Disclosure Form, which lists your income, expenses, assets, and debts.
+The form must be filed within 45 after service of the original complaint and served on the other party.